qtalr/lab-02/README.md

 ## Assessing your progress

-1. Add a section which describes your learning in this lab
+1. Add a section which describes your learning in this lab.

 Some questions to consider:

   - What did you learn?
   - What did you find most/ least challenging?
   - What resources did you consult?
     - Instructor?
-Websites (provide links)?
+R or Quarto documentation, Websites (provide links)?
   - What more would you like to know about reading, inspecting, and/ or writing data in R and/ or Quarto?
     - Find potential resources you might consult to continue your learning.
 Provide links and a brief description of the resource.